roger-creus/roger-creus/README.md

 <h3 align="center">A Research student in AI</h3>
 <img align="right" alt="Coding" width="400" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif">

-- 🕹️ Mixing AI with videogames

-- 🔭 Working on **Unsupervised Reinforcement Learning**
+- 🔭 Working on **Unsupervised Reinforcement Learning**.
+Interested in Exploration in RL, Intrinsic Motivations, World Models, Representation learning, and Information Theory.

-- 🧠 Doing research in (1) learning world models for task-agnostic represenation learning and (2) deriving holistic intrinsic objectives that arise generalistic problem-solving agents
+- 🧠 Doing research in (1) deriving holistic intrinsic objectives to train generally capable agents and (2) learning world models for task-agnostic representation learning

 - 👨‍💻 All of my projects are available at [https://roger-creus.github.io/](https://roger-creus.github.io/)

+- 🕹️ Passionate about AI, videogames, and their combination

 Please reach out if you find some of these interesting and would like to chat about potential collaborations!